PATRIC3/p3_docs/docroot/tutorial/examining_transcriptomics_data/examining_transcriptomics_data.md

 1. PATRIC provides filter to help find specific experimental data.
 To find that, click on the Filters icon, which is located on the far right side of the page (red arrow).
 ![Step 4](./images/image4.png "Step 4")

 2. This will open up a filter that is on top of the table.
-It allows researchers to filter on the experimental conditions, the type of mutant, the species, the strain, and if the experiment is a timeseries or not.
+It allows researchers to filter on the experimental conditions, the type of mutant, the species, the strain, and if the experiment is a time-series or not.
 ![Step 5](./images/image5.png "Step 5")

 3. Clicking on any of the text in the filter will highlight it (red arrow).